 Adrian Forty is an Emeritus Professor of Architectural History at The Bartlett, the Faculty of the Built Environment at University College London.
 He is also the former Programme Director of the master’s programme in Architectural History.
 Forty’s main interest is in architecture’s role in societies and cultural contexts.
 His research includes work on the design of consumer goods; on language and architecture; and on architecture, collective memory, and forgetting.
 As of lately, he is concerned with the history, aesthetics, and cultural significance of concrete as a construction material.
 In 2003, Forty was awarded the Sir Misha Black Award for Innovation in Design Education.

-architecture.
-Deadline is 1 June 2021.
-Read the full text of the OASE #112 Call for Abstracts in the pdf-files below.
+Christoph Grafe and Bernard Colenbrander.
+Deadline is June 19, 2022.
+Read the full text of the OASE #115 Call for Abstracts in the PDF.

 Museums stage public encounters between visitors, objects and

 stories.
 This is not limited to a tour through the exhibition spaces, it

 This issue of OASE makes a critical analysis of how soil connects to